scantics/Le-Lenny-Lenguage/(ง⌐□ل͜□)งREADLE(ง⌐□ل͜□)ง.md

 How often have we heard the complaint from today's beleagured myspace-addicted youth, "I'd love to learn the C Programming Language, but I can't figure it out!
 If only there was a simple millenial-readable unicode language!?"
 Now there is.

 Only for Lenux.

+Le Lennyonic Philosophy
+1. 〳 ͡° Ĺ̯ ͡° 〵 we're not ilumanati ᕦ〳 ◑ ‸ ◑ 〵ᕤ
+2. Emoticompiler does good optimization.
+3. Get done with ambiuity